BisonLab/CrewCall/INSTALL.md

 $ ./bin/console sakonnin:insert-basedata

-Add some CC specific base data for an easier start
+Add some CC specific base data for an easier start, it will create the first role and internal organization.

 $ ./bin/console once:create-base-data

+You can choose not to run this one or edit it before you do.

 $ ./bin/console once:create-base-function